 AI is basically an artificial neural network that aims to mimic human short-term memory.
 Based on machine learning, early successes included the AlphaGo program that beat a European Go Champion in October 2015.

 This is an incredibly difficult problem to solve in science, but the evidence suggests DeepMind is making good progress understanding this issue as the 2010s came to an end.

-The quality AI can bring to people's health and well being, such as supporting clinicians in diagnosing Radiology scans, there are still issues the need to be addressed, including data security, and ultimate control over AI automation.
+The quality AI can bring to people's health and well being, such as supporting clinicians in diagnosing Radiology scans, there are still issues that need to be addressed, including data security, and ultimate control over AI automation.

 Microsoft Windows 10 was made available to the public on the 29th July 2015.
 It superseded the ill fated Windows 8, released in 2013.

 Windows 10 succeeded where Windows 8 failed in delivering a consistent user experience across different devices classes, i.e. desktop PC, Laptops and Tablets.